 Short-term Care: Rehospitalizations

-In Community Health and Rehabilitation Center, 16.78 Percentage of Residents Rehospitalized
+In Community Health and Rehabilitation Center, 31.59% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Community Health and Rehabilitation Center, 9.16 Percentage of Patients
+In Community Health and Rehabilitation Center, 16.1% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Community Health and Rehabilitation Center, 78.49% Percentage of Resident
+In Community Health and Rehabilitation Center, 70.7% of Resident

-This is a measure of the percent of short-term residents who saw functional improvements, such as enhanced ability to perform activities of daily living.
-Many in the industry believe that this is a reasonable measure of a nursing home's rehabilitation performance.
+This datapoint measures the percentage of short-term care residents who saw functional improvements, such as with activities of daily living.
+Many would argue that this is a measure of rehabilitation performance.

 Nearby Hospitals